 New EU wide initiative to boost skills in Long-Term Care

-Launched on 23 May, the Care4Skills project, in which the Social Employers is involved will provide concrete opportunities for skills development in Long-Term Care (LTC).
+Launched on 23 May, the Care4Skills project, in which the Social Employers is involved, will provide concrete opportunities for skills development in Long-Term Care (LTC).
 The EU-funded project will focus on helping LTC workers understand how to apply person-centred care approaches and use digital technologies to deliver better quality care and support across Europe.
 It is the backbone of the Partnership for Skills in Long-Term Care.

-April 2023 marked the beginning of the Partnership for Skills in Long-Term Care, in which the Social Emplyers is part.
+April 2023 marked the beginning of the Partnership for Skills in Long-Term Care, in which the Social Employers is part.
 A cross-European coalition to upskill and re-skill professionals working in social care and support for persons with disabilities, and older persons.
 The Partnership for Skills brings together 6 EU networks, service providers, employers, trade unions, vocational education and training services and universities from over 10 countries.
 Together, the Partnership aims to shape the future of skill development in the LTC sector and contribute to annual training of at least 60% of the sector’s workforce.

 One year later, the Care4Skills project has officially begun, co-funded by the European Union.
 This ambitious project – coordinated by the European Association of Service providers for Persons with Disabilities (EASPD) – will provide the financial foundation for the Partnership for Skills in Long-Term Care and provide a concrete and strategic approach to upskilling and reskilling LTC workers, primarily in the field of digital skills and person-centred care approaches.